arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 If you use this algorithm in your research or publications, you are **required to cite** this work as follows:

 > **Boodaghian Asl, A., Raghothama, J., Darwich, A., & Meijer, S. (2025).
 A dynamic nonlinear flow algorithm to model patient flow. _Scientific Reports_.
-Under Review.**
+Accepted.**

 ---